The 8 Best Surf Helmets of 2025

 Lowlights: Unique look that’s sure to draw attention in the lineup.

-Surf and Watersport Helmet Model Comparison
+Surf Helmet Model Comparison

 Model Weight Shell Material EVA Foam Removable Ear Pieces Custom Fit Best Use